 - Enhancing the electronic health record to increase counseling and quit-line referral for parents who smoke

-- Parental tobacco control in the pediatric setting
+- Implementation of a parental tobacco control intervention in pediatric practice

 - School Absenteeism Among Children Living With Smokers